Sahith Theegala Betting Profile: The Sentry - PGA TOUR

 - Last season, one of Theegala's two wins came when he shot -21 at the Fortinet Championship.

-- Theegala's 1065 points last season ranked him 34th in the FedExCup standings.
+- Theegala's 1065 points last season placed him 34th in the FedExCup standings.

 Theegala's Strokes Gained Rankings